nguyenquanghungktmt/Python-crawl-data-tool/README.md

 ## User Guide

+- Clone repository
 - Turn on your terminal and `cd` into this folder `Python-crawl-data-tool.`
 - Run command on your terminal: `python selenium-crawl-hnx.py`
-- Data exports to 1 file: `stock-hnx-csv.csv` (csv format)
+- Data exported to file: `stock-hnx-csv.csv` (csv format)
 - Data is saved to `vnindex` mysql database

 If you want to read the documentation:
 - In your terminal, direct to this folder, type: `python -m pydoc -w .\selenium-crawl-hnx.py`
 - documentation is exported to file `selenium-crawl-hnx.html`.
-You can watch on browser.
+You can watch it on browser.

-## License:

-Copyright © 2021 by Nguyen Quang Hung
+If you want to get the stock information, use the API: `http://vnindex.herokuapp.com/getStockInfo?code= + stock_code`

 ## Release: